kaiwolff/Eng88_DevSecOpsPython/README.md

 ### How Python fits into DevSecOps:

-If you were to go onto a client site and be givne access to a pythogn app with the aim of securing it.
+If you were to go onto a client site and be given access to a python app with the aim of securing it.

 In order to understand this code, we need to know Python.